Tabletop RPG advice for little dragons

 Charisma

-Charisma can best be described as a force of personality and an ability to convince other people to do things.
+Charisma is a force of personality and an ability to convince others to do things.
 It’s often thought of as likeability, but that’s not necessarily true.
 Charismatic characters run the gamut from cunning and manipulative to charming and inspirational, and when they talk, people listen.

 Charisma stats are entirely social and include Deception, Intimidation, Performance, and Persuasion.
 Most of these are used in conversation, but performance is a bit more.
-It involves showmanship and musical performances, but also convincing acting and even things like riling up a crowd to stand against a noble’s tyranny.
+It involves showmanship, musical performances, convincing acting, and even riling up a crowd to stand against a noble’s tyranny.

-Low-Charisma characters are generally bad at getting other people to listen to what they have to say.
-This can sometimes mean they’re simply unlikeable, but it’s more likely that they’re simply pushovers whom others don’t listen to, or even invisible in most social situations.
+Low-Charisma characters are generally bad at getting others to listen to what they have to say.
+This can sometimes mean they’re simply unlikeable, but it’s more likely that they’re pushovers whom others don’t listen to, or even invisible in most social situations.

 Classes likely to have a high Charisma include: